shuheikurita/shuheikurita.github.io/_pages/cv.md

 ## Honors & Awards

+- 2021/03 - Committee Member’s Special Award in the 27th Annual Meeting of The Association for Natural Language Processing.
-- 2020 Mar. - Journal award in the 26th Annual Meeting of The Association for Natural Language Processing.
+- 2020/03 - Journal award in the 26th Annual Meeting of The Association for Natural Language Processing.
-- 2019 Mar. - Best paper award in the 25th Annual Meeting of The Association for Natural Language Processing.
+- 2019/03 - Best paper award in the 25th Annual Meeting of The Association for Natural Language Processing.
-- 2017 Aug. - Outstanding paper in the 55th Annual Meeting of the Association for Computational Linguistics (ACL2017).
+- 2017/08 - Outstanding paper in the 55th Annual Meeting of the Association for Computational Linguistics (ACL2017).

 ## Grants & Fellowships